UntitledModGame/UntitledModGame.github.io/almost_done_cooking/parasitic_problem_soln.md

 All in all, this (probably) took about 5 hours of planning, over multiple days.
 Worth it in the end though!

+---

+## FUTURE OLI HERE:
+This was **DEFINITELY** a breakthrough.<br/>
+usable, holdable, drawable, controllable; all of these systems were reformed because of this new paradigm.